RecipeShare Test Kitchen

-Buttery French croissant dough made with 84% dry butter for ultra flaky layers—the perfect base for bakery-style croissants and pastries.
+Buttery French croissant dough made with high-fat dry butter for flaky layers, croissants, and laminated breakfast pastries.

-Creating authentic French croissant dough at home is one of the most rewarding projects in viennoiserie.
-This dough uses 84% dry butter, the gold standard for lamination, giving you ultra-defined layers, crisp edges, and a rich buttery aroma that fills the kitchen the moment it hits the oven.
+Creating French croissant dough at home is a useful way to practice viennoiserie.
+This dough uses high-fat dry butter for defined layers, crisp edges, and a rich buttery aroma.

-If you're planning croissants, pains au chocolat, cruffins, danishes, or any laminated pastry, this is the master dough you'll return to again and again.
-It works beautifully in a stand mixer, keeps its structure during lamination, and stays soft yet elastic enough for clean, sharp folds. 💛
+Use it for croissants, pains au chocolat, cruffins, danishes, or other laminated pastries.
+It works well in a stand mixer, keeps its structure during lamination, and stays soft enough for clean folds.

 Using high-fat European-style butter (especially dry butter at 84%) means:

-Combined with a balanced enriched dough and a double turn + single turn, this recipe creates a bakery-quality base even in a home kitchen.
+Combined with a balanced enriched dough and a double turn plus single turn, this recipe creates a structured laminated base for home baking.

 This dough is:

-And with proper chilling between folds, the lamination becomes smooth and controlled—your key to those classic crescent-shaped flaky layers. 🌀
+With proper chilling between folds, the lamination becomes smooth and controlled.

 The workflow follows the professional method: